 2. Air Circulation

 Mattresses butted up directly against a wall or placed on the floor are more likely to develop mold, because air and moisture can get trapped in these crevices.
-Even if its not necessary for improving the durability and life of your mattress, flipping and rotating frequently will prevent any one spot on your mattress from becoming too stagnant.
+Even if it’s not necessary for improving the durability and life of your mattress, flipping and rotating frequently will prevent any spot on your mattress from becoming too stagnant.
 Don’t be afraid to use your fans and/or air conditioners, even if you’re not in the house.
-Slatted bedframes allow for airflow underneath the mattress as well.
+Slotted bedframes allow for airflow underneath the mattress as well.
 Air out your mattress in a standing position with your bedding removed if you’re particularly concerned.